 There is recent information that supplemental Vitamin A taken in amounts that exceed the FDA recommended 100% requirement might cause birth defects.
 We caution you about this risk.

-There is some evidence that male infertility may be improved by taking over the counter medications-vitamins and antioxidants.
+There is some evidence that male fertility may be improved by taking over the counter medications-vitamins and antioxidants.
 The research on this issue is inconclusive.
-A combination of these over-the-counter drugs, that does no harm, and may improve male fertility includes: a multivitamin with zinc (without iron), Vitamin C 500 mg, Vitamin E 400 mg, selenium 200 micrograms.
+A combination of these over-the-counter drugs, that does no harm, and may improve male fertility includes: a multivitamin with zinc (without iron), Vitamin C 500 mg, Carnitine 1000 mgm daily, and Coenzyme Q10 200 mgm daily.
 Even men with “normal” sperm counts may benefit.
 This treatment is inexpensive-a few dollars a month and can easily be purchased at nutrition stores.

 There is animal and human experimental evidence that St. John’s Wort, Echinacea Purpura, and Ginkgo Bilboba have ill effects on sperm and/or eggs.
 We recommend that neither the husband nor the wife take these herbal products while trying to conceive.